-Instead, by entering a room checking out the landscape or central themes and activities of the event you present yourself as a classy, confident, and quality woman.
+Instead, by entering a room and checking out the landscape or central themes and activities of the event you present yourself as a classy, confident, and quality woman.
 It’s okay to take note of attractive men as you move through the room, but do it in an extremely subtle way.
 You don’t want men who are watching you to get the wrong idea.

 If you enter a singles event with a group of friends and you’re all dressed and acting the same, you create a magnified image of yourself either good or bad.
 Women are more likely to come in groups and nothing is more unappealing than a group of provocatively dressed catty women putting on a show.
-Same goes for a group of arrogant jerky men, by the way.
+The same goes for a group of arrogant jerky men, by the way.

 Find a Perch

 Find a place to stand or sit in the room that allows these things.
 I’ll divide this between men and women.

 Men: Observe the entire room and main entryway without being conspicuous.
 Usually, this is toward the back or sides of the room.
 Enjoy the entertainment or main activities without being in the center of it.

 Women: Be visible from any place in the room without being obvious.
 Usually, this is toward the center of the room.
 Enjoy the entertainment or main activities without being absorbed by them.
 In other words, show yourself as being open to being approached in a subtle way.
 Also, don’t put out a “Do Not Disturb” message by getting into a long and deep conversation with a girlfriend.

 Stake Your Claim

 Once again I’ll divide this point between men and women